susavlsh10/Deep-Learning/README.md

 # ResNetX implementation

 This repository summarizes a deep learning model to perform 10-class image classification using the CIFAR-10 dataset.
 The model uses a variant of the ResNet architecture with Squeeze and Expand layers, ELU activation function, dropouts, extended input and linear layers.
-The highest accuracy achieved using the bottleneck architecture on the test data was 92%
+The highest accuracy achieved using the bottleneck architecture was 88-92% on the test and the validation datasets.

 # Architecture